Nottingham Forest owner Evangelos Marinakis has thanked everyone who has sent him heartfelt messages over the past two weeks.

 This led to both teams getting tested for the illness.
 All players and staff from the Greek outfit tested negative, but Gunners boss Mikel Arteta tested positive and was also advised to stay at home for a temporary basis.

-Do you think Forest's games be played behind closed doors?
+Do you think Forest's games will be played behind closed doors?

 A crowd of 27,307 was packed into the City Ground to watch our playoff hopes take a serious blow at the hands of Gary Rowett’s side, and it is still unconfirmed how many people from that game contracted the virus.